Resources

 3. Column Encoding

 Choose an appropriate column encoding scheme for each column.
-More details are in the official docs here
+More details are in the official docs here.

 Fixed Length Dictionary: